BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/README.md

 If you spot a bug or want to request a feature, feel free to [open an issue](https://github.com/BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/issues).
 - **SHA256**: [MakeItSo_macOS.sha256.txt](https://github.com/BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/releases/latest/download/MakeItSo_macOS.sha256.txt)

+# Legal Disclaimer

+Make It So is an unofficial, fan‑made launcher for GZDoom and DOOM‑compatible files.

+DOOM is a registered trademark of id Software LLC, a ZeniMax Media company.
+GZDoom is a separate, third‑party project owned by its respective developers.
+This app is not affiliated with, endorsed by, or sponsored by id Software, ZeniMax, or the GZDoom developers.

+Provided “AS IS”, without warranty of any kind.
+Use at your own risk.